CHEMeDATA/ResearchObjectFinder/specifications/README.md

 # Specifications of chemisty objects
-List of properties of chemistry objects are in the .xlsx file.
+List of properties of chemistry objects are in this [mainClassification.xlsx](mainClassification.xlsx)] file.
-They converted into lists of criteria that can be used for different languages.
+It is converted into lists of criteria that can be used to program object finders in different languages.

-For now, it exsits only for C++.
+For now, it exists only for C++.
-# Generation of code including criteria
+# Generation of code

-Thes files are generated using:
+The code including the criteria applied for the identification of chemistry objects are is generated using:
 ```
 cd specifications
 ./compileList.sh